CrisMedL/posts-app/README.md

 npm start
 ```

-The application will open automatically in your browser at `http://localhost:3000`.
+The application will tell you the port it's running on.